 - Consider using one of the locations that's featured prominently in the book (e.g., Howards End, by E. M. Forster).

 - Combine your main character's name with another word or phrase that captures the essence of the story (e.g., Logan's Run, by William F. Nolan and George Clayton Johnson) or just use the name (e.g., Jane Eyre, by Charlotte Bronte).

 - Skim your manuscript for a sentence or phrase that could serve as a title (e.g., A Room With a View, by E. M. Forster).

 - Use a brief description one of the central characters as the title (e.g., The Wizard of Oz, by L. Frank Baum).

 - Look at the titles of the best sellers in your genre or style category, noting the ones that grab your attention and why.
 Then work on re-creating a similar ambience with your title.

 - Play with an online title generator and make a note of any that sound promising.

-Once you've homed in on the best five or so titles from your list, test them out on friends, acquaintances, family members, and social media to find out which title rises to the top of the heap.
+Once you've homed in on the best five or so titles from your list, test them out with friends and social media to find out which title rises to the top of the pile.
 Or use the Lulu Title Scorer to see whether any have best seller potential.